Tarun-developer/marketplacefreelancer/IMPLEMENTATION_SUMMARY.md

 This document outlines all the improvements and new implementations added to the MarketFusion marketplace platform.

 ## Date: 2025-10-13
-## Version: 2.0 - Enhanced Admin Dashboard & Complete CRUD Implementation
+## Version: 3.0 - Role-Specific Layouts, Theme System & Enhanced Settings

+### Planned Feature: Multi-Role System
+**Status**: Planned for next version
+**Description**: Implement multi-role support where users can have multiple roles (e.g., freelancer + client) and switch between dashboards dynamically.

 ---